- Our Team

 (k) If the engagement letter specifies a fixed fee, we will charge this for the agreed scope of our services.
 Work which falls outside that scope will generally be charged on an hourly rate basis.
 We will advise you as soon as reasonably practicable if it becomes necessary for us to provide services outside the agreed scope and if requested, give you an estimate of the likely amount of the further costs.

 2.2 Disbursements and expenses: In providing services we may incur disbursements or have to make payments to third parties on your behalf.
 These will be included in our invoice to you when the expense is incurred.
+We also charge an office service fee of 4% of our fees to cover office expenses such as photocopying, telecommunications, and postage.
 We may require an advance payment for the disbursements or expenses which we will be incurring on your behalf.

 2.3 GST (if any): Is payable by you on our fees and charges.